 Full vulva relaxation in an old Asian elephant.
 Note the slightly pale mucosa.

 Firm mass in the vulva of a 19 yr-old nulliparous African elephant.
 The mass could be retracted into the vaginal vestibule.
 This animal was a flatliner.

 Poor digestion of long fibers in an old Asian elephant with molar teeth problems (rotated and insufficient dental wear.

 'Hiccup' in an adult Asian elephant bull

 Points of interest are: amount, frequency of defecation, size (small sizes are seen shortly before parturition), consistency, degree of digestion (long fibers are seen in elephants with molar problems), presence of sand (can be palpated or washed out in a bucket filled water), presence of blood, mucous or parasite.

-A fecal sample should be submitted for parasitology or bacteriology an intestinal infection is suspected.
-These samples should be submitted freshly.
+A fecal sample should be submitted for parasitology or bacteriology if an intestinal infection is suspected.
+These samples should be submitted fresh.
 In case of a suspicion of intoxication, a large fecal sample should be submitted to a relevant lab (always check the possibilities of the lab before you send the sample).

 4. Additional testing: